PROCMURA Organizes a Church Leaders’ Workshop in Kampala, Uganda

 Uganda is a religiously diverse country, with Christianity and Islam being the dominant faiths.
 The country has a long-standing tradition of religious coexistence, but as religious landscapes evolve, the need for informed engagement across different faith groups becomes more pressing and necessary.
-It is against this backdrop that The Programme for Christian-Muslim Relations in Africa (PROCMURA), in partnership with the Uganda Joint Christian Council (UJCC), recently organised a three-day workshop for church leaders in Uganda’s capital, Kampala, to continue empowering the church to effectively carry out its mission in a continually growing religious pluralistic environment.
+The Programme for Christian-Muslim Relations in Africa (PROCMURA), in partnership with the Uganda Joint Christian Council (UJCC), recently organised a three-day workshop for church leaders in Uganda’s capital, Kampala, to continue empowering the church to effectively carry out its mission in this continually growing religious pluralistic environment.

 The workshop, held under the theme “Mission in a Religiously Pluralistic Environment: Challenges and Opportunities,” brought together representatives from Uganda’s three main Christian denominations – the Orthodox Church, the Catholic Church and the Anglican Church of Uganda, which form the Uganda Joint Christian Council.